Doing-it-All with Bounded Work and Communication: An Algorithm Optimized for Work

 We use the sequence $\langle u_i \rangle_{i\ge 0}$ as reflecting progress in completing tasks (see the discussion just after Lemma~\ref{lem:inequality-ui-by-si}).
 With this interpretation of the numbers $u_{l(j-1)}$ and $u_{m(j+1)}$, we see that bound \eqref{eqn:many-tasks} means that the progress in completing tasks during $\cD_j$ and $\cD_{j+1}$, assuming $\cD_j$ is task-rich, is proportional to $c_j$, which is the work expended by the processors that are core for~$\cD_j$.
 It follows that the work performed by core processors during productive task-rich extended epochs is~$\cO(t)$.

-As the next step, we estimate the amount of work by the core processors during task-poor key extended epochs~$\cD_j$; their indices make the set~$J_5$.
+As the last step, we estimate the amount of work by the core processors during task-poor key extended epochs~$\cD_j$; their indices form the set~$J_5$.
 There are $\cO(\log p)$ such extended epochs $\cD_j$, by Lemma~\ref{lem:J-4}, as each of them is productive, by the assumption.
 Therefore task-poor extended epochs contribute $\cO(p \log ^2 p)$ work, since each such extended epoch consists of a single regular epoch, by Lemma~\ref{lem:few-tasks-extended-epoch}.